 While the garden isn’t large, it does have a lovely grassy area for children to run around in, and it’s home a lot of cultural events.
 You can watch taiko (Japanese drumming), sumo wresting, tea ceremony or get grounded with a spot of yoga.

-Until mid-September, you can order a picnic created by Mocha Cabana Bistro and eat at the garden.
+Occasionally they partner with local businesses like Mocha Cabana Bistro for picnic baskets you can purchase and enjoy in the garden.
 Don’t leave without poking through the gift shop.
 Here you’ll find sweets, books, and my favourite: umbrellas that look like samurai swords.

 Lethbridge Farmer’s Market